 Losing a stone in a month is a drastic weight loss but if you follow this safe guide, it can be done.

-Follow these simple diet rules for the next four to six weeks and, depending on how strict you are, you could lose up to a stone and drop a dress size.
+Follow these simple diet rules for the next four to six weeks and, depending on how strict you are, you could lose a stone in a month and drop a dress size.
 But of course, it’s important to stay healthy, so always see your GP if you have any concerns about a new weight loss plan.
 Combining our own w&h tips, and tips from qualified nutritionist Kim Pearson, you’ll soon see results.

 Along with the healthy foods you should be eating, this plan will keep you hydrated and boost your mood so that you’ll want to make it part of your everyday routine.